Landscape Designer, Matt Leacy of Landart Landscapes Sydney, shares his expertise in preparing your outdoor area for the silly season.

 Enjoy weekend brunches of bruschetta – using your diced red tomatoes, mixed with olive oil and placed on top of toasted crunchy bread, garnish with basil (also from your garden!) and even include the scrumptious leg ham leftovers…

 After all the organising and fussing – sit back, relax and enjoy your holidays with the people you love most.
 Avoid being beaten inside by those summer rays by creating a shady haven in your garden.
-For those gardens without any natural shaded areas or large trees, there are plenty of affordable man-made options that will ensure you and your guests can relax comfortably and stylishly away from the suns’ glare.
+For those gardens without any naturally shaded areas or large trees, there are plenty of affordable man-made options that will ensure you and your guests can relax comfortably and stylishly away from the sun’s glare.

 A large umbrella is a great addition to any patio and can transform a seating area into a cool oasis without losing the outside ambience of your garden.
-Umbrellas not only offer an instant escape from the sun, they are conveniently mobile and can be set up on the lawn or poolside, and angled to banish sun glare no matter what the time of day it is.
+Umbrellas not only offer an instant escape from the sun, but they also are conveniently mobile and can be set up on the lawn or poolside, and angled to banish sun glare no matter what the time of day it is.

-If your summer entertaining guest list is too big for an umbrella to cover, Matt suggests introducing a more substantial shaded area into your back yard.
+If your summer entertaining guest list is too big for an umbrella to cover, Matt suggests introducing a more substantial shaded area into your backyard.

 Matt says, “There are a variety of options to cleverly integrate shade into your garden.
 From mobile, less permanent structures, which are also great for rental properties, to larger scale permanent structures such as cabanas and pergolas.
 We have a range of design solutions that will integrate a covered outdoor space into garden settings.”

 Introducing a canopy can provide a cosy and versatile shaded area, which can be transformed to suit your guests.
 Whether you’re hosting a late lunch or need a cool area for the children to play in, a cabana provides a great way for everyone to enjoy your outdoor space.